(5 votes, average: 4.40 out of 5)

 #Step-3: Select the software from the list of default applications, select and click ‘Open’.

-Though it is not really necessary, if you want to open the file, you have to follow the above-mentioned steps.
+Though it is unnecessary, if you want to open the file, you must follow the steps mentioned above.
 Most email applications like Apple, Mozilla Thunderbird, and Microsoft Outlook support digital signatures.

-However, if your email program does not support it, a P7s file appears as an attachment to a digitally signed email message.
+However, if your email program does not support it, a P7s file is attached to a digitally signed email message.
 These emails usually integrate Public-Key Cryptography Standard #7 or PKCS #7 technology to affix encrypted signatures to email messages digitally.

-Email and Document Signing Certificates, called CPACs (Comodo Personal Authentication Certificates), are used for emails and certain documents.
+Email and Document Signing Certificates, called CPACs (Comodo Personal Authentication Certificates), are used for emails and specific documents.
 Signing helps in several ways, such as:

 SMIME is the standard used for encrypting an email.
 Email clients support it and recognize smime.p7s, and verify the contents of an email.But, oftentimes, one might find the smime.p7s file as an attachment, especially if you use other email hosts like Gmail.